jonasnoll/s2t-sim/README.md

 ## Execution

-The entry point to the experimentation pipeline is the main.py, run:
+The entry point to the code and experimentation pipeline is the **main.py**, run:

 `python main.py`